mitchtreece/Broadcast/README.md

 ## Broadcastable
 The `Broadcastable` protocol defines an object that can notify and react when property changes occur.
-To conform to `Broadcastable`, an object simply needs to return a broadcast identifier.
-This identifier will be used to identify matching instances and notify them of changes.
+To conform to `Broadcastable`, an object simply needs to return a broadcast identifier, and call `makeBroadcastable` when initialized.
+This identifier broadcast identifier will be used to identify matching instances and notify them of changes.

 ```swift
 class Post: Broadcastable {